frida/frida-website/docs/javascript-api.md

 +   `ObjC.getBoundData(obj)`: look up previously bound data from an Objective-C object.

++   `ObjC.choose(specifier, callbacks)`: enumerate live instances of classes matching `specifier` by scanning the heap. `specifier` is either a class selector or an object specifying a class selector and desired options.
+    The class selector is either a string containing the class-name, an `ObjC.Object`, or a NativePointer with the raw class pointer.
+    When passing an object as the specifier you should provide the `class` field with your class selector, and the `subclasses` field with a boolean indicating whether you're also interested in subclasses matching the given class selector.
+The default is to also include subclasses.
+    The `callbacks` argument is an object specifying:

+    -   `onMatch: function (instance)`: called once for each live instance found with a ready-to-use `instance` just as if you would have called `new ObjC.Object(ptr("0x1234"))` knowing that this particular Objective-C instance lives at *0x1234*.

+        This function may return the string `stop` to cancel the enumeration early.

+    -   `onComplete: function ()`: called when all instances have been enumerated

 +   `ObjC.selector(name)`: convert the JavaScript string `name` to a selector

 +   `ObjC.selectorAsString(sel)`: convert the selector `sel` to a JavaScript